timroes/SwipeToDismissUndoList/README.md

 touched the screen after the deletion.
 The delay until it will hide is by default 5 seconds.
 You can change that value with the `setAutoHideDelay(int)` method, that takes a new delay in milliseconds.

+## setSwipeDirection

+By default the user can swipe an item left or right to delete it.
+With this method you can limit it to the left or right side.
+See the Javadoc of `setSwipeDirection` and `SwipeDismissList.SwipeDirection` for further information.

 ## UndoMode